What Is A Teaser Bet In Sports Betting?

 When looking at the top strategies for betting on teasers, let’s look at the NFL.
 Many NFL games are decided between either three or seven due to the nature of scoring in football.
 You can consider these standard point differentials and use them in your favor.

 You might have an underdog that is +2.
 By moving them to +8 using a six-point teaser, you would win that selection if they lose by seven (one touchdown with an extra point).
 This is an example of a potentially beneficial teaser selection.
-Another example is a favorite moving from -8 to -2, which means you would win your bet if the favorite wins by three (the margin of one field goal).
+Another example is a favorite moving from -8 to -2, which means you would win your bet if the listed favorite wins by three (the margin of one field goal).

 NFL teams often win by 10, as this number represents one touchdown (plus the extra point) and one field goal.
 If you can move a line by under or over 10 in your favor, such as teasing an underdog from +6 to +12, this is the type of teaser selection you want to consider.